 - Go to the Zoo

 While the zoos are great places to go for holiday lights, don’t forget to see the animals too.
 Avoid the crowds of the holiday shows and enjoy an afternoon with your favorite animals.
-Lincoln Park Zoo is always free, and Brookfield Zoo is hosting quite a few free days this month.
+Lincoln Park Zoo is always free, and Brookfield Zoo is hosting quite a few free days at the beginning of January.
 Don’t forget some of the smaller zoos in our area, too!

 - Free Nature Centers

 Kids can explore and learn about animals, plants, geography and more at an awesome indoor nature center.
-While many have opened their doors to visitors, call ahead to confirm your plans before you go.
+Call ahead to confirm any special holiday hours.

 - Go for a Hike